MrUnbelievable92/Bit-Collections/README.md

 Bit Collections for Unity is all about saving as much RAM and/or network bandwidth as possible, by providing array value types of single bits, aswell as array value types of signed- and unsigned integers with a given number of bits.

+The compression applied is geared towards performance first, but can and should also be used before using advanced compression algorithms.

 Since using less RAM usually comes at the cost of taking more time (CPU), this library uses SIMD instructions as much possible, resulting in the following dependencies:

 - Unity 2020.2.0f (C# 8 => unmanaged constructed types)